mgrohn/OpenStatMapTests/README.md

 Visual data exploration of national economic activities.

-This repository includes currently ongoing project, which has two goals.
-First one is to explore and understand the current status and underlying trends in national economic activities in different levels.
-Second one is to develop this tool further for this task.
-This tool is for internal use for small group of researchers.
+This repository includes project, which main goal is to explore and understand the current status and underlying trends in national economic activities in different levels.
+I developed this tool for professional cooperative Polkuverkosto.

 The user interface and material are in finnish and explained more in detail in finnish in file "Tilanne ja tavoitteet"

 In current version, I have combined open data available from Statistics Finland and National Land Survey of Finland.
 The tool has one interactive map, three static maps, and parallel coordinates visualization.
 Map visualizations are based on work presented in http://louhos.github.io/news/2015/06/06/kuntakartat/

-The user interface development is actively ongoing project.

-To run in Rstudio you need shiny.
+To run in Rstudio you need package shiny.
 If you haven't it installed, then simply give commands:
 ```
 install.packages(shiny)
 library(shiny)
 ```
-and then finally
+In addition, you have to check situation of following packages: sorvi, pxweb, gisfin, RColorBrewer, leaflet, MASS and plyr.

+After you have all the packages installed, you give command:

 ```
 runGitHub("Toimialakehitys","mgrohn")
 ```
+and enjoy the experience B-).